 “How does it feel murdering the thing you love the most?” the Dark One asked.
 “Is life worth such a thing?
 Is freedom, is power?”

 Erik clutched the boy to his chest and screamed.
 The gut wrenching sound came from his depths and joined the dirge of the wind.
+Was the throne worth all the evil things he had done to reach it?
+Was it worth all he had yet to do?
+Was it!
 The earth rumbled.

 As if swatting a fly, Matangi struck out at Erik with an open hand.
 The huge palm descended with a thunderous light, scarring a purple afterimage into his mind.
 Then all of existence turned dark, stealing his wail of torment and leaving only silence in its place.